 vUWS, our e-learning system, is where you will be able to find all your learning materials and information.
 Once you're in vUWS, just choose one of your subjects.

 A 'tutorial' is a class where small groups meet with a tutor (teacher) and is usually about one or two hours in duration.
 They provide a forum to discuss and debate the lecture materials and have an emphasis on student-teacher interaction and class participation.

 Note: for the Tutorial Registration process, tutorial can also be referring to other class types, including practicals (pracs), seminars and workshops.
-Depending on your unit, you might also be required to attend these other types of classes as well.
+Depending on your subject, you might also be required to attend these other types of classes as well.